Frequently Asked Questions about Pono Choices

 Why is there a condom demonstration?

-Learning the pregnancy and STI prevention skill of correct use of a condom meets the Hawai‘i DOE abstinence-based policy that states programs shall “provide youth with information on and skill development in the use of protective devices and methods for the purpose of preventing sexually transmitted diseases and pregnancy.”
-Many middle school students may not have health education again until 10th grade, and for some students learning this information at that point is too late to prevent possible negative outcomes of sexual activity.
+Learning the pregnancy and STI prevention skill of the correct use of a condom meets the Hawai‘i DOE abstinence-based policy that states programs shall “provide youth with information on and skill development in the use of protective devices and methods for the purpose of preventing sexually transmitted diseases and pregnancy.”
+Many middle school students may not have health education again until 10th grade, and for some students, learning this information at that point is too late to prevent possible negative outcomes of sexual activity.

 What is a Pono Choices Parent Night?

-Each delivery of the Pono Choices curriculum starts with a parent night.
-Teachers send home letters to parents and guardians informing them that they will be starting the curriculum and invite parents to learn about the program.
-Although the federal Office of Adolescent Health and the Hawai‘i DOE consider the curriculum age-appropriate, we encourage parents and ‘ohana members to attend parent night to learn about the curriculum so they can make an informed decision.
+Each delivery of the Pono Choices curriculum starts with a Parent Night.
+Teachers send home letters to parents and guardians informing them that they will be starting the curriculum and inviting parents to learn about the program.
+Although the federal Office of Adolescent Health and the Hawai‘i DOE consider the curriculum age-appropriate, we encourage parents and ‘ohana members to attend Parent Night to learn about the curriculum so they can make an informed decision.